maartensukel/video-to-traffic-flow-information/README.md

 # Video to traffic flow information

-This code allows turning video data into information about traffic flows using object detection and object tracking.
+This repository allows turning video data into information about traffic flows using object detection and object tracking.

 ## :city_sunrise: What does this do?
 Cities around the world are becoming more crowded, with this repository it becomes possible to gather information about traffic flows in a transparent and privacy-friendly manner.